Existence of ghost-eliminating constraints in multivielbein theory: Canonical treatment of gravity in the vielbein formulation

 Note that if we consider the antisymmetric part of Hamilton's equation for $E^a_{\; i}$, it yields,

-which apart from the Lagrange multiplier $\lambda_{ab}$ also contains the fields we previously absorbed into it.
+which, apart from the Lagrange multiplier $\lambda_{ab}$ also contains the fields we previously absorbed into it.
 The remaining freedom of $\lambda_{ab}$ would be determined upon gauge-fixing of the SO(3) frame of $E^a_{\; i}$.

 With the above structure of the Einstein–Hilbert action at hand, we will now proceed with a canonical treatment of multivielbein theory.
-While the above example will be instructive, the constraint analysis will be more elaborate, in particular because of the existence of second-class constraints and that the first-class algebra will be modified as the interaction potential breaks the individual symmetries of the Einstein–Hilbert terms.
+While the above example is instructive, the constraint analysis will be more elaborate, in particular because of the existence of second-class constraints and as the first-class algebra will be modified due to the interaction potential.